ozzieba/aider/prompt_patterns.md

 > /ask how sure are you that you're not breaking the dev env?

 > can't we have `CreateLanceDbIndex` take a callback class/method/block and call it when the `BatchedCreateEmbeddingsJob`s are done?

+> /ask how can I create and run a bulk operation from rails console to remove a bunch of tags?

+> wait do we actually want the pipelines to have orchestration logic?
+Maybe they should call a default/configurable Orchestrator?
+Maybe they should have some minimla micro-orchestration?
+Obviously we may want to change the tests depending on the design

+> /ask please write a detailed review/critique of docs/produce_batch_refactoring_plan.md

+> I also think that Transformations::Base.call basically should be in Orchestrator...

+> /ask declarative pipeline sounds good, but ideally it would be directly reusable as a Pipeline object...
+How do we facilitate that?
+Can we eg make Pipeline.and_then build a new subclass of Pipeline?

+> I don't get it, what's the problem with just having slipsheet_if_needed return tge Conditional pipdline (without extra explicit classes)?

 ### 5. Iterative Refinement & Clarification